trikita/obsqr/README.md

 Requirements
 ------------

-To make it run on your Android device you need to have Andoird 1.6 or higher.
+To make it run on your Android device you need to have Andoird 2.3 or higher, and of course your device should have a camera.
-Both, ARM and x86 architectures are supported.

 Build
 -----